That's right around when I started using Sweatcoin, and I was pretty intrigued by it.

 To prove further that Sweatcoin is legit and that they really do pay, here's a Sweatcoin payment proof screenshot from my PayPal:

 So far I've cashed out twice, earning $200 USD total.
-I'm holding onto the rest of my coins and invites for now hoping for better exchange rates.
+I'm holding onto the rest of my coins and invites for now hoping for better exchange rates and rewards.

 Keep in mind, the reason I was able to earn $200 from Sweatcoin has a lot to do with referrals and the Sweatcoin influencer program, which I'll talk more about below.